-Heating your home all winter long can add up — fast.
-But with Britain’s coldest winter in 50 years, it’s also necessary.
-Unfortunately, this involves high heating costs for a lot of us which is why thermostats have become a popular choice for controlling the temperature at home.
-However, according to research, a lot of us make some costly mistakes when it comes to using it.
-In this article, we’ll look at the most common ones that people make when using their thermostat and how you can avoid them to keep your heating bill as low as possible whilst staying cosy and warm throughout the winter.
+Controlling your heating system with a thermostat provides greater energy-efficiency and temperature accuracy for your home but according to research, a lot of us are making some costly errors when it comes to using one.
+In this article, we’ll look at the most common mistakes that people make when using their thermostat and how you can avoid them to keep your heating bill as low as possible whilst staying cosy and warm throughout the cooler months.

 1. SETTING THE WRONG TEMPERATURE